 1. Take extensive notes on everything.
-That means everything: important parts of the PWK, the lab, and your overall journey.
-You will not remember everything you learned, especially without notes.
+That means everything: important parts of the PWK, the lab, the dry run, TryHackMe king of the hill [if you choose to do it] and your overall journey.
+You will not remember everything learned, especially without notes.

 2. You’ll start to identify what you struggle with throughout your journey.
 Document this, and be sure to read guides, watch videos, and read writeups pertaining to the methodology that you may be weak in.

 3. Don’t worry about learning the Buffer Overflow in the PWK material.
 Seriously, I cannot recommend TCM’s YouTube video series enough.